Former Man United forward suggests different manager for Ole Gunnar Solskjaer replacement - Pundit Arena

 “I’m employed by the club to do a job and I do that to the best of my ability with my staff.”

-Read More About: Alan Brazil, Manchester United, mauricio pochettino, ole gunnar solskjaer
+Read More About: Alan Brazil, Brendan Rodgers, Manchester United, mauricio pochettino, ole gunnar solskjaer